elliotjb/Culverin-Engine3D/README.md

 	3) Meta files: importing a model/texture will create a .meta file with information about the imported elemend and resources it uses.
 	4) Folders Management: you can create, rename (only for empty folders), and remove folders (it will delete resources if they are inside, so, components that use these resources will be "empty").
-	5) Resource Manager: window to see all resources loaded in the scene: rename them, see reference counting... and more [Access it via: Windows->Resources].
 - Project window like Unity: with resizable icons and same navigation as Unity: folders on the left, files of the folder on the right.
 - Gizmos: enable transform modifications of gameobjects in the scene.
 - Mouse without restrictions: when you are moving the editor camera with right-click, if you reach a screen border, the mouse will